Karrar010/Karrar010/README.md

 # 💫 About Me:
 Artificial Intelligence enthusiast skilled in Python, C++, machine learning, and YOLO-based computer vision.
-Experi- enced in NLP, deep learning, and collaborative problem-solving.
+Experienced in NLP, deep learning, and collaborative problem-solving.
 Proficient in Linux, Docker, and software development, with a passion for generative AI and generative adversarial networks.